abc401/digital-logic-simulator-public/README.md

 #### Database

 You have to configure your database before running the server.
-In order to do this run the following command:
+In order to do so, run the following command in the terminal:

 `go run . --configdb`

 #### DotEnv

-Create a file named `.env` in your project root directory and add the following line to it:
+Create a file named `.env` in the project root directory and add the following line to it:
 `TOKEN_SECRET=<a-random-string-of-characters>`

 ### Running the Server

-After the configuration of the database has ended you can run the server with the following command:
+After the database has been configured, you can launch the server with the following command:

 `go run .`